idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

   \end{Bmatrix}
 \end{equation}

-The above equation is iteratively solved using the Newton-Raphson method to calculate the values of $Z_y$ and $Z_z$ at each analysis step in MASTODON.
+[lr_eq_8] is iteratively solved using the Newton-Raphson method to calculate the values of $Z_y$ and $Z_z$ at every analysis step in MASTODON.

 #### Heating of the lead core

 When the LR isolator is subjected to cyclic loads in shear, the temperature of the lead core increases.
 The effective yield stress of the lead core used in [lr_eq_7] varies with the temperature of the lead core, which is a function of time.
-Therefore, at each time step, the temperature of lead core is calculated and the characteristic yield strength of the lead is adjusted.
-The relationship between the characteristic yield strength of the lead core and the instantaneous temperature was proposed by [citet:kalpakidiandconstantinou2009a] as
+Therefore, at every time step, the temperature of lead core is calculated and the dynamic yield strength of the lead is adjusted.
+The relationship between the dynamic yield strength of the lead core and the instantaneous temperature was proposed by [citet:kalpakidiandconstantinou2009a] as

 \begin{equation}
 \label{lr_eq_10}
 \sigma_{yl}(T_L)=\sigma_{yl0}e^{-0.0069T_L}
 \end{equation}

-where,
+where, <br>
-$\sigma_{yl}(T_L)$ is the strength of lead core at the current temperature<br/>
+$\sigma_{yl}(T_L)$ is the dynamic strength of lead core at the current temperature<br/>
-$\sigma_{yl0}$ is the yield strength of lead core at a reference temperature <br/>
+$\sigma_{yl0}$ is the dynamic yield strength of lead core at a reference temperature <br/>
 $T_L$ is the instantaneous temperature of the lead core <br/>

 #### Coupled shear and axial response